 The Fabshield 21B is good for all welding positions, single or multipass.
 I said.

-Looking at this Brad both wires are well within the capability of your Hobart 190.
-You could choose to load with either and depending on what you mostly weld, use the .035 for thicker metal and .030 for the thinner.
+Looking at this Brad.
+Both wires are well within the capability of your Hobart 190.
+You could choose to load with either and depending on what you mostly weld.

-The only thing you have to watch out for is that you don’t blow through the wire.
+The only thing you’ve to watch out for is that you don’t blow through the wire.
 The wires top out at 120 and 125 Amp and your welder is capable of higher than that.

 Ok, When the current becomes too much for the wire the arc starts to destabilize.
 Because it takes a certain amount of Amps to melt the electrode wire.

-For example going above 120 Amp would be too hot for the .035 and if it is thin metal you’re welding, probably too hot for the base metal too, so bear that in mind when using .035.
+For example.
+Setting your welder more than 120 Amp would be too hot for the .035.
+And if it’s thin mild steel you’re welding, probably too hot for the base mild steel too.
+So keep that in mind when using .035.

 It isn’t going to work for all you’re welding.
 Watch your Amp setting and wire feed speeds.

-Choosing What Flux Core Wire to Use - 16 Points to Bear in Mind
+Choosing What Flux Core Wire To Use – 15 Points To Bear In Mind

-Now you have heard the stories of Joe, Andy and Brad you should have a feel for deciding what flux core wire to use, what might be best for your situation and how to go about selecting .030 vs .035 flux core wire.
+Now you’ve heard the stories of Joe, Andy and Brad.
+You’ve a feel for deciding what flux cored wire to use, What might be best for your situation.
+And how to go about picking .030 vs .035 flux core wire.

 How many Amps are available?

-If your welder has to be set to the max to use .035 flux core wire then your welds will be problematic.
-You’ll only be able to weld in short bursts.
+If your welder has to be set to the max to use .035 flux core wire.
+Then your welds will be tricky and take more time.
+You’ll be welding in short bursts.
 Because your welder is under powered for the job you’re doing.

-The smaller cheaper flux core welders are designed to be portable, typically take 1 or 2 lb. spools of wire.
+The smaller, cheaper, portable flux core welders typically take 1 or 2lb. spools of flux core wire.
 Look for the size of wire in the size of spool your welder will take.

-Thin metals choose .030 flux core wire or thicker metals (around quarter inch and a bit above) choose .035 flux core wire.
+For welding thin mild steel choose .030 flux core wire.
+For thicker steel metals (around quarter inch and a bit above) choose .035 flux core wire.